Loneliness in early parenthood

-Loneliness in new motherhood can arise for a number of reasons.
+Loneliness in new parenthood can arise for a number of reasons.

 The lead up to birth and the first few weeks after birth are often filled with build-up, preparation and focus.
 Once things quiet down and you settle into life with a baby, that focus disappears and this can be when a feeling of loneliness can begin.